Skip to content

 Tell a Mathematical Story

-An outdoor storytelling area can also be a great space for groups of children to consolidate mathematical skills.
+An outdoor storytelling area can also be a great space for groups of young children to consolidate mathematical skills.
 When learning about addition and subtraction it can be really useful for learners to create a mathematical story.

 For example, ‘There are 12 people in the rocket.
 When it returns to Earth 3 people get off and on the Moon 6 more people get on.
 How many people are on the rocket now?
 By providing a context to the mathematics children will develop their understanding of the concepts of addition and subtraction.